CoAP Endpoint

 Information model:

 The pre-shared key is valid indefinitely.
-In case the onboarding is called 5 or more minutes after the last time onboarding was called, the pre-shared key will be regenerated with a new value.
+If the bootstrapping is called 5 or more minutes after the last time bootstrapping was called and the pre-shared key was not set previously by the user, the pre-shared key will be regenerated with a new value.

 UnauthorizedResponse

-API response when the license agreement is not accepted for the owner of the device:
+API responses when the Terms of Use and Data Processing Agreement are not accepted for the owner of the device:

 ServerSideErrorResponse